Elections in China: National People's Congress

+The NPC also appoints the premier of the State Council based on the president's nomination, other members of the State Council based on the premier's nomination, and other members of the Central Military Commission based on the CMC chair's nomination.

-Party system
+Party control

+Elections in China occur under a political system controlled by the Chinese Communist Party (CCP), with all candidate nominations preapproved by the CCP.
+CCP regulations require members of the People's Congresses, People's Governments, and People's Courts to implement CCP recommendations (including nominations).
+Elected leaders remain subordinate to the corresponding CCP secretary, and most are appointed by higher-level party organizations.

-Officially, China is a unitary Marxist–Leninist one-party socialist republic under the leadership of the CCP.
-There are a small number of independent candidates for People's Congress, particularly in neighborhoods of major cities, who sometimes campaign using weibos posted on the internet.
+There are a small number of independent candidates for people's congress, particularly in neighborhoods of major cities, who sometimes campaign using Weibo.

-Although there is no legal requirement for either membership in or approval by the CCP, in practice the membership of the higher people's congresses and people's governments are largely determined by the Party.
 Independent candidates are strongly discouraged and face government intervention in their campaigns.
 In practice, the power of parties other than the CCP is eliminated.
-Because none of the minor parties have independent bases of support and rely on CCP approval for appointment to positions of power, none have the capacity to serve as a true opposition party.
-Whereas there are CCP Committees in People's Congresses at all levels, none of the other parties operate any form of party parliamentary groups.
-In order to represent different segments of the population and bring in technical expertise, the CCP does ensure that a significant minority of people's congress delegates are either minor party members or unaffiliated, and there is tolerance of disagreement and debate in the legislative process where this does not fundamentally challenge the role of the CCP.
+Because none of the minor parties have independent bases of support and rely on CCP approval for appointment to positions of power, none have true political power independent of the CCP.
+Whereas there are CCP committees in people's congresses at all levels, none of the other parties operate any form of party parliamentary groups.

-CCP regulations require members of the People's Congresses, People's Governments, and People's Courts to implement CCP recommendations (including nominations).

-Elected leaders remain subordinate to the corresponding CCP secretary, and most are appointed by higher-level party organizations.
-Furthermore, while legally responsible for the oversight of the administration, it is difficult for a person in a people's congress without party support to exercise effective control or power over the administration of the executive at a given level.

-Electoral history

-Only candidates from the CCP and the eight allied parties, and independent candidates stood at the elections, which took place from October 2012 to March 2013.
-The same nine parties are represented at the Chinese People's Political Consultative Conference.

-Very small-scale competitive elections have sporadically taken place in China, such as the 2012 Wukan municipal election.

 Legislation

 The first electoral law was passed in March 1953, and the second on 1 July 1979.
 The 1979 law allowed for ordinary voters to nominate candidates, unlike the 1953 law which provided no such mechanism.
 The 1979 law was revised in 1982, removing the reference to the ability of political parties, mass organizations, and voters to use "various forms of publicity", and instead instructing that the "election committees should introduce the candidates to the voters; the political parties, mass organizations, and voters who recommend the candidates can introduce them at group meetings of the voters".
 In 1986, the election law was amended to disallow primary elections.

 Traditionally, village chiefs were appointed by the township government.
 The Organic Law of Village Committees was enacted in 1987 and implemented in 1988, allowing for direct election of village chiefs instead.
+The 2020 revisions to the electoral law mandated that all elections at all levels must adhere to the leadership of the CCP.

+International rankings

+China is the 3rd least electorally democratic country in the world and second least electoral democratic country in Asia according to 2023 V-Dem Democracy indices.
+Freedom House rates the People's Republic of China as 0 out of 4 for freedom of the electoral process.

+Criticism

+The performed elections in China do not meet free and fair election criteria such as ballot access and political media access.
+Freedom of political speech and freedom of political assembly are all severely restricted by the government.
+The general Chinese public has virtually no say on how the top leaders of the country are elected.
+Censorship in China is widespread and political dissent is harshly punished in the country.